ArthurDassier/Mjolnir_kit/README.md

 Please follow the steps below to properly install this library on your Jetson Nano

-AFTER you have installed ROS on your Jetson (instructions can be found here: ) enter the commands below in the command window on your Jetson:
+AFTER you have installed ROS on your Jetson (instructions can be found <a href="https://docs.google.com/document/d/1LxcTvSTRHVxSnv3x_cJ667loWgzCt7ikTJk51dKAFSs/edit?usp=sharing" >here</a>) enter the commands below in the command window on your Jetson:

 `cd projects/catkin_ws/src`